sushiyade/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+## Test cases for Finance

+For the following tests, we assume that you are on the Finance tab.

 ### Adding a commission

 1. Adding a new commission into FreelanceBuddy

-    1. Prerequisites: Navigate to the finance tab.
-There has to be at least one client saved in FreelanceBuddy.
+    1. Prerequisites: There has to be at least one client saved in FreelanceBuddy.
 For our example, we shall assume the client `John Doe` exists in our contacts.

     1. Test case: `add-c a/900 c/John Doe d/ChatBot commission t/next week`<br>
        Expected: A new `commission` with the corresponding details is added to the list.
 The amount should be highlighted in green.
 The time displayed should be a week from the current time.